vahidj/cayman/index.md

 Honestly I don't know.
 Run some tests and figure it out under your settings.
 I guess it depends on Scala's default behavior in handling nulls.

 ## [](#header-2)I want to write my pipe's content to multiple files by partitioning my data based on some criterion.
-Is it to much to ask for?
+Is it too much to ask for?

 No it's not.
 Take a look at this: